prateekanand2/prateekanand2.github.io/_pages/about.md

 I am pursuing a degree in `Computer Science` with a specialization in `Artificial Intelligence`.
 My work also spans the intersection of `Data Science Computing` and `Computational Systems Biology`.

 My research interests are in developing novel AI/ML computational methods.
-Broadly, I am invested in deep learning, traditional machine learning, and statistical approaches that are scalable and interpretable.
-Current applications of my work are centered around genetics and published in RECOMB 2024 and Genome Research.
+I am invested in deep learning, traditional machine learning, and statistical approaches that are scalable and interpretable.
+Recently, I have been focused on deep generative models for genetic variation data.
+I have also started exploring masked language modeling for rare feature imputation.